Infant Chronic Lung Disease

 To achieve the best outcome for your child, it is important that their care be provided by a multidisciplinary team with experience and specialized training.
 At Children’s Hospital of Philadelphia (CHOP), children with chronic lung disease of infancy are cared for by a dedicated Newborn and Infant Chronic Lung Disease Program.

 Housed within CHOP’s Newborn/Infant Intensive Care Unit, the program offers infants with chronic lung disease — and their families — seamless care from initial evaluation, to treatment and long-term follow-up care.
+Watch the following video to meet our team and hear from one of our patient families.

 Our multidisciplinary team includes specialists from all the areas a child with CLD might need — Neonatology, Pulmonary Medicine, Cardiology, ENT, General Surgery, Nutrition, Respiratory/Physical/Occupational/Speech-language Therapy, and more.

-Treatment of infant CLD may include:
+Treatment of bronchopulmonary dysplasia may include:

 - Respiratory support